 Sans le Beaujolais, la France ne serait pas tout à fait la France.
 (Without Beaujolais, France would not quite be France.)

 This remains one of my absolutely favorite examples of Côte de Brouilly in the appellation and the wine deserves to be even better-known.

 -John Gilman, View From the Cellar, issue 85, 2020

 Mont Brouilly rises to a height of 1,587 feet all by its lonesome, an old volcanic thumb sticking out of a plain.
 Paul Jambon grew up in the shadow of this geological skyscraper—the first one encountered as you drive west from the River Saône into this southern sector of the Haut Beaujolais.
 Mont Brouilly marks the beginning of the Beaujolais hills.
 The Romans cultivated vines on its flanks, and almost certainly vines to one degree or another have been raised on its steep sides ever since.

-Pavillon du Chavannes with its vineyards high on the western flank of Mont Brouilly.
+Pavillon de Chavannes with its vineyards high on the western flank of Mont Brouilly.

-The other thing that happened in 2018 was that Laure Jambon-Mareau, Paul’s daughter, made the rather momentous decision to quit her job to take the reins from Paul at the domain.
-Her first vintage was 2019 with help from Paul, Betty, their cousin Nicole Chanrion, and the domain’s longstanding enologist.
-Meet Laure Jambon on a video filmed during the coronavirus lockdown in April 2020 here in the vines.
+The other thing that happened in 2018 was that Laure Jambon-Mareau, Paul’s daughter, made the rather momentous decision to quit her job to take the reins from Paul at the domaine.
+Her first vintage was 2019 with help from Paul, Betty, their cousin Nicole Chanrion, and the domaine’s longstanding enologist.
+That’s Laure below.

 Thanks to Jeff Bramwell for the photo of Betty and Paul Jambon.